renrizzolo/react-native-sectioned-multi-select/README.md

 ## Usage

 You can install this package with the following command:
-`npm i react-native-sectioned-multi-select` or `yarn add react-native-sectioned-multi-select`
+`npm i react-native-sectioned-multi-select react-native-modal` or `yarn add react-native-sectioned-multi-select react-native-modal`

 ### Icons